What are wisdom teeth?

 Your procedure will begin with the administration of the anesthetic that you discussed and chose with your doctor.
 Most patients opt for IV anesthetic, which will put you into a sleep-like state until the procedure is over.
 If you do choose IV anesthesia, you will need a designed driver to come with you to your appointment.

 Molars that are partially or completely beneath the gums require the oral surgeon to lift the gum tissue to expose the tooth and extract it.
 On occasion, they may need to be sectioned into smaller pieces to allow for complete removal.
 Once the teeth are removed, the surgical sites will be closed up, and you will rest in our office until the anesthesia wears off.
 Your designated driver will take you home to recover.

 If you think you may need your wisdom teeth removed, we invite you to make an appointment at either one of our offices.
 Utah Surgical Arts strives to ensure the highest level of patient care and satisfaction for each and every patient that comes to our office.
 Our primary goal is to put our patients at the forefront of their care, making sure that their needs are met, concerns are addressed, and that they receive the best treatment possible.

-The doctors at Utah Surgical Arts serve all of Utah County and maintain two locations in Provo and Payson, UT.
+The doctors at Utah Surgical Arts serve Utah County and Salt Lake County and maintain three locations in Provo, Payson, and South Jordan, UT.
 If you are interested in removal, we encourage you to contact our office to schedule a consultation.